 B2000++ Pro extends the capabilities of B2000++ to geometric nonlinear analysis, e.g. to predict the static and transient post-buckling behaviour, and material nonlinear analysis, including hyperelastic and viscoelastic material models.
 It can be executed with with the mpirun command to take advantage of the distributed parallel capabilities of the MUMPS sparse linear solver.
 B2000++ Pro contains advanced modelling capabilities like the field_transfer coupling method and includes the post-processor baspl++.
 B2000++ Pro includes installation support and one year of updates.
 Customers who purchase B2000++ Pro have access to the source code repository and to the suite of verification tests.

 Three kinds of licenses are available: Small (up to three machines/computing nodes), workgroup (up to 10) and site (unlimited).
 All licenses allow to harness the full power of modern computers, as there is no per-core or per-CPU licensing.
 The licenses are also not floating as there is no restriction on the number of users performing simultaneous simulations with B2000++ Pro.
 In workgroups, this flexibility does not only cut down software costs but can prove important when it comes to maintain project deadlines.
 And the favorable per-machine cost that is offered by the site license makes B2000++ Pro well suited for clusters.
-Please refer to the System Requirements page for information on distributions, available platforms, and computer system requirements.
+Please refer to Distribution for information on available platforms, and computer system requirements.

 For researchers and engineers developing and implementing novel analysis techniques (material models, finite elements, solvers, coupling methods, or reduction methods), SMR offers the option to access the full B2000++ Pro source code via SMR's git repository.